Blog – Posted on Thursday, Jan 31

 A Song of Ice and Fire may have inspired Game of Thrones, but what inspired the equally dramatic (if perhaps less critically acclaimed) HBO series True Blood?
 The answer is the Southern Vampires series.
 Charlaine Harris weaves an intricate saga of bloodlust and actual lust in the American South, centering around telepathic waitress Sookie Stackhouse, who gets caught up in the many complexities of the supernatural world.

 91. SPI Files by Lisa Shearin

-The Supernatural Protection & Investigation agency handles New York’s most sensitive cases — supernaturally sensitive, that is.
+This series centers on the Supernatural Protection & Investigation agency, which handles New York’s most sensitive cases — supernaturally sensitive, that is.
 From subway monsters to hellfire designer drugs to dragon eggs at the Met, there’s never a dull moment in the life of Detective Makenna Fraser and her SPI associates.

 92. Swan’s War by Sean Russell

 Not to be confused with Proust, though almost as elaborate, Swan’s War is about a kingdom in turmoil.
 One king’s failure to name his heir has resulted in a War of the Roses-type scenario, with two families brutally battling for control… yet some still desire peace, believing the houses can be united.
 What they don’t know is that there are much deeper, malevolent forces at work that conspire to keep the people dying and the kingdom in chaos.
 And if no one puts a stop to them, not only will peace be impossible, but so will survival in this realm.

 93. Sword of Shadows by J.V.
 Jones